-3.2.2 GENDER EQUITY
+3.2.2 GENDER EQUALITY

-Mongolia has made significant progress in promoting gender equity, including the introduction of laws, policies and programmes to promote gender equality.
-Despite these commitments, obstacles to substantive gender equity remain.
+Mongolia has made significant progress in promoting gender equality, including the introduction of laws, policies and programmes to promote gender equality.
+Despite these commitments, obstacles to substantive gender equality remain.
 Although Mongolia has achieved gender parity or near parity in primary, secondary and tertiary education, this has not translated to equality in economic opportunity or political participation.
 Nonetheless, women have adjusted to the new business environment of small and medium enterprises more readily than men (ADB 2005).

 Under the Soviet system, patriarchal traditions were rejected in several regions, and women received equal access to education and salaried employment.
-However, as a result of the economic disruptions caused by the shift away from Communism, women have experienced a relative decline in their social and economic status; this may also indicate that patriarchal traditions are reasserting themselves (ECOSOC 2006).
+However, as a result of the economic disruptions caused by economic and political changes, women have experienced a relative decline in their social and economic status; this may also indicate that patriarchal traditions are reasserting themselves (ECOSOC 2006).
 Women continue to earn lower salaries than men, are more often unemployed, and remain responsible for most family obligations.
 In 2002, women ran about 30% of medium-sized businesses and 10% of large businesses in Russia.
-In 2009, the number of women taking managerial positions increased from 30 to $40\%^{23}$ .
+In 2009, the number of women taking managerial positions increased from 30 to 40%23.

-$^{23}$ www.state.gov/g/drl/rls/hrrpt/2010/eur/154447.htm
+23 www.state.gov/g/drl/rls/hrrpt/2010/eur/154447.htm